Bert

 Things Bert needs/likes:

-A fenced yard.
+*A fenced yard.
 Bert’s an active boy and needs some safe space to stretch those legs.
+He would love to freely engage in doggy parkour!

 *Snuggling.
 In addition to being an outdoor enthusiast Bert is a master snuggler.

-Adult humans with active lifestyles.
+*Adult humans with active lifestyles.
+He loves going on hikes and long walks.

-Things Bert dislikes/needs to avoid:
+Things Bert dis

 How To Adopt